On minimum integer representations of weighted games: Concluding remarks

-As demonstrated in Subsection~\ref{subsec_4_2} for three tight coalitions, the resulting weights and the quota could be fractional.
-But using the extended Euclidean algorithm we were able to construct another coalition with contradicts the tightness of the starting three coalitions in these cases.
-For four tight coalitions (and the variables $q$, $w_1$, $w_2$, and $w_3$) we may go along the same lines and use the extended Euclidean algorithm for three integers in order to deduce some restrictions on quadruples of tight coalitions.
+As demonstrated in Subsection~\ref{subsec_4_2} for three tight types of coalitions, the resulting weights and the quota could be fractional.
+But using the extended Euclidean algorithm we were able to construct another type of a coalition which contradicts the tightness of the starting three vectors in these cases.
+For four tight types of coalitions (and the variables $q$, $w_1$, $w_2$, and $w_3$) we may go along the same lines and use the extended Euclidean algorithm for three integers in order to deduce some restrictions on quadruples of tight types of coalitions.
 This indeed works, but there still remain cases where the optimal LP solution is fractional.
 By generating random weighted games with three types of voters we have discovered several such examples, some of them are given below.
-For each example we state the sizes of the equivalence classes $\widetilde{n}= $, the minimum non-integral weights $\overline{w}= $, and the minimum integral weights $\widehat{w}= $: \begin{itemize} \item[(1)] $\widetilde{n}= $, $\overline{w}= $, $\widehat{w}= $ \item[(2)] $\widetilde{n}= $, $\overline{w}= $, $\widehat{w}= $ \item[(3)] $\widetilde{n}= $, $\overline{w}= $, $\widehat{w}= $ \item[(4)] $\widetilde{n}= $, $\overline{w}= $, $\widehat{w}= $ \item[(5)] $\widetilde{n}= $, $\overline{w}= $, $\widehat{w}= $ \end{itemize} Originally we have obtained the values of $\widehat{w}$ by minimizing $w_1+w_2+w_3$ but it turned out that in all of these (and the other found) cases we have a unique minimum integer representation preserving types, so that minimizing $w_1$, $w_2$, $w_3$, or $q$ would yield the same result.
-We would like to remark that we have also found some example where only one value is non-integral.
-Although, in our experiments the only occurring denominators were $2$, $3$, and $5$, we do not think that the denominator is bounded by a constant.
+For each example we state the sizes of the equivalence classes $\cardv=(n_1,n_2,n_3)$, the non-integer minimum sum representation preserving types $\tau_r=(q,w_1,w_2,w_3)$, and the {\msireppt} $\tau_i=(q,w_1,w_2,w_3)$: \begin{itemize} \item[(1)] $\cardv=(9,62,71)$, $\tau_r=(154.\overline{3},38.\overline{3},22.\overline{6},6.\overline{6})$, $\tau_i=(185,46,27,8)$ \item[(2)] $\cardv=(19,52,65)$, $\tau_r=(3984.2,200,110,76.6)$, $\tau_i=(5617,282,155,108)$ \item[(3)] $\cardv=(30,93,30)$, $\tau_r=(122.\overline{3},22.\overline{3},16,9.\overline{3})$, $\tau_i=(131,24,17,10)$ \item[(4)] $\cardv=(8,99,10)$, $\tau_r=(51,17,10.5,4.5)$, $\tau_i=(57,19,12,5)$ \item[(5)] $\cardv=(3,71,37)$, $\tau_r=(347.5,100,31.5,15)$, $\tau_i=(441,127,40,19)$ \end{itemize} Originally we have obtained the values of $\tau_i$ by minimizing $n_1w_1+n_2w_2+n_3w_3$ but it turned out that in all of these (and the other found) cases we have a {\mireppt}, so that minimizing $w_1$, $w_2$, $w_3$, or $q$ would yield the same result.
+We would like to remark that we have also found some example where only one value is non-integer.
+Although in our experiments the only occurring denominators were $2$, $3$, and $5$, we do not think that the denominators are bounded by a constant.
 So far we have a very poor probabilistic model which generates those examples with a very low probability.
-Nevertheless we have a strong feeling that each weighted game with three types of voters admits a unique minimum integer representation preserving types.
-As a small justification we would like to remark that we have tried some specific parametric constructions which provable do not contain counter examples.
+Nevertheless we have a strong feeling that each weighted game with three types of voters admits a {\mireppt}.
+As a small justification we would like to remark that we have tried some specific parametric constructions which provably do not contain counter examples.